bufbuild/docs.buf.build/docs/breaking/rules.md

 ## Categories

-As opposed to lint rules, you generally will not mix and exclude specific breaking change rules.
+As opposed to lint rules, you generally shouldn't mix and exclude specific breaking change rules.
 Instead, it's best to choose one of the categories:

 - `FILE`